CartoDB/mobile-android-samples/README.md

 ## SDK documentation
   * See **javadoc** folder in SDK download zip file

+## Use in your own app
+  * You need license code based on your app ID from carto.com account, see **API Keys > Mobile Apps** section in user profile.
+  * Enabling Mobile Apps currently requires feature flag definition by superadmin!

 ## Samples
 ### com.carto.advancedmap3
 The project contains several samples demonstrating various APIs of the SDK